fboerncke/alexa-unwrap-text-variations/README.md

 ## Summary

-Using this technique you have a very compact notation to define a lot of variations for your responses as a one liner.
+Using this technique you have a very compact notation to define a lot of variations for your responses as a one liner in your code.